oracle-livelabs/apex/online-book-store-app/9-add-user/9-add-user.md

 - Create and manage forms to update user details and reset passwords.
 - Implement RESTful Services to handle user profile pictures and integrate these services into the application.

 ## Task 1: Creating a Profile Page with a Book List

 This task provides step-by-step instructions for creating a profile page displaying a book list.
 The profile page will be built from scratch, starting with a blank page and adding a series of regions and sub-regions to effectively organize and display the data.
 By following these steps, you will learn how to configure page properties, create regions for content display, and integrate an SQL query to populate the book list dynamically.
 This process will culminate in a user-friendly interface where users can view their book details and purchase links directly from their profile page.

-1. Navigate to Application ID.
+1. Navigate to the application homepage by clicking the **Application ID**.

     ![close dialog](images/app-id4.png " ")